 Learn More About Experience Level Agreements (XLAs) With Bright Horse

-Our partners, Nexthink have demonstrated how their tool takes the users’ perspective in, rather than the IT perspective outwards.
+Our partner, Nexthink have demonstrated how their tool takes the users’ perspective in, rather than the IT perspective outwards.
 They combine hard metrics with user sentiment.
 This is a huge step for many IT functions, moving from a reactive position to a more proactive stance.

 User sentiment is hard to capture.
 Service is consumed at the point of the experience, it’s about how you make someone feel.
 Another huge part of delivering service effectively is actively managing expectations.